Intermountain Junior Nationals Team Selection Criteria

 Sample Scored Sprint Race

 e) Overall Series Ranking Within Each Age Class: A skier’s final overall point total for IMD ranking is determined by adding their best three (highest) point results from the selection events.
-A skier must complete at least three races, including one of each technique.
-After the highest classic and freestyle result are determined, the next best result in either technique is added to get a point total.
+A skier must complete at least three races, including one of each technique, in the age class in which they intend to be selected for the JN Team.
+After the highest classic and freestyle results are determined, the next best result in either technique is added to get a skiers three race point total.
 An overall ranking list, high points to low, is determined for each age class.
 Any skier not completing at least three races in the IMD Selection Series will be removed from the final ranking list before selection begins.

-f) U18 and U20 are Combined in a Single U18/U20 Overall Series Ranking List: For the purpose of establishing selection ranking, the U20 and U18 class are scored and ranked throughout the qualifying series as if one class.
+f) U16 Standings are Compiled on a U16 List While U18 and U20 Standings are Combined in a Single U18/U20 Overall Series Ranking List: For the purpose of establishing selection ranking, the U20 and U18 class are scored and ranked throughout the qualifying series as if one class.
 Race results will list combined U18 and U20 finishers, but must still designate which age class a skier is in, U20 or U18.
 Updated Ranking Lists will be available after each competition on the Intermountain Division web site.

 4) Team Selection Procedures